nahtanojako/100-days-of-code/log.md

 ### Day 39: December 20, 2018

 **Today's Progress**:Started the ES6 for everyone course of wesbos too.Practised arrow functions completed the exercises of wesbos's course.
 Also, started template literals section.

+### Day 40: December 21, 2018

+**Today's Progress**:Completed the practice of template literals part and additional string improvements.
+Also, practised  destructuring objects and arrays.